Discovering Heterogeneous Treatment Effects in Regression Discontinuity Designs: Heterogeneous effect of going to a better school

-To explore treatment effect heterogeneity and show how the algorithm performs, when there are many covariates with potential non-linearities, I use the survey dataset from 2005-2007.
-This sample contains fewer observations, but a rich variety of socio-economic factors (e.g., gender, ethnicity, education, accessibility of internet or phone), school characteristics (e.g., novice teacher among teachers, highly certified teachers in schools), and study behavior-specific questions (e.g., parents pay for tutoring, parents help students, the student does homework every day, peer ranking, teacher characteristics).
-In the survey, there are only 135 schools located in 59 towns with 2 to 4 schools, and a questionnaire was administered between 2005 to 2007.
-Overall, I use 29 different features to search for heterogeneity.
-As the survey corresponds to later years, the data includes only observations on the level of school average transition scores, but not on the other two outcomes.
-See more detailed description in Appendix \ref{sec:app_pop}.
+To explore treatment effect heterogeneity and show how the algorithm performs when there are many covariates with potential non-linearities, we use the survey dataset from 2005-2007.
+This sample contains 11,838 observations, with a rich variety of socio-economic factors (e.g., gender, ethnicity, education, accessibility of internet or phone), school characteristics (e.g., novice teacher among teachers, highly certified teachers in schools), and study behavior-specific questions (e.g., parents pay for tutoring, parents help students, the student does homework every day, peer ranking, teacher characteristics).
+In the survey, there are only 135 schools located in 59 towns with 2 to 4 schools, and a questionnaire was administered between 2005 and 2007.
+Overall, we use 32 different features to search for heterogeneity.